• Skip to primary navigation

 • Use a non-stick pan to make sure our polenta doesn't stick while frying.

-Keep leftovers in an airtight container in the refrigerator for 3-5 days.
-Reheat them in a bit of oil in a skillet or the microwave until warmed through.
+Reheat - Warm polenta cakes in a bit of oil or butter in a skillet or the microwave until warmed through.

-If you loved these crispy fried polenta cakes, check out these other Italian recipes that I know you will love too!
+If you loved these Crispy Fried Polenta Cakes, check out these other Italian recipes that I know you will love too!

 Recipe